 Listen, listen, listen!
 The internet is an excellent source of material and we must take advantage.
 Most radio stations have podcasts available for download, for free.
 You can find podcasts on any topic you are interested in, no subject is too weird.
 For German, my favourite when I started was Radio D (Deutsche Welle); for French, I have two favourites on France Inter: On va déguster, which I recommend if you want to keep up with your culinary vocabulary, and Si l’Amérique m’était contée, amazing for auditory exploration of the US, but unfortunately not longer on the air; and for English, BBC 4’s Museum of Lost Objects is good for history, art and preservation.

 As for translation podcasts, I’ve found a decent number.
 Just go to iTunes and do a quick search; try a few until you find a match!
-I personally like Speaking of Translation.
+I personally like Speaking of Translation (in English) and En pantuflas (in Spanish).
 The good thing about podcasts is that they travel with you.
 Just download them to your phone or iPod, even easier if you subscribe, and off you go to walk your dog, take the Tube or buy groceries.
 Audiobooks are also great to refine your listening skills, and they’re perfect for long journeys, especially if you get sick when reading while on the move.

 Chew the fat – or the cud – but chew!
 Speaking tends to be many language learners’ bête noire, and it’s true that it can be daunting.
 However, we need to overcome this fear, and the sole way is through practice; the more, the better.